 The Fenway Foundation will:

-The Kelnhofer’s passion for Friesians and the issues that they are faced with prompted them to found the Fenway Foundation for Friesian Horses.
+The Kelnhofer’s passion for Friesians and the health issues they experienced with their own Friesians prompted them to found the Fenway Foundation for Friesian Horses.